halex5000/ld-articles/LambdaEdge/Using LaunchDarkly with AWS Lambda.md

 Now we're ready to enable the trigger.

 1. Open your Lambda Function and click the "Add trigger" button.
 2. In "Select a trigger" dropdown search for "CloudFront" and then click the button to "Deploy to Lambda@Edge".
+CHANGE FROM ORIGIN REQUEST - EXPLAIN!
 Accept the defaults and click "Deploy".

 	![Adding a CloudFront trigger](aws-lambda-add-trigger.png)
 3. When configuring the CloudFront trigger, all of the defaults are ok.
 Click deploy (note that you may be asked to do this twice, just accept the defaults both times).